-This performance measure reflects the number of dollars the Texas Lottery Commission spends on radio advertising.
-Purpose/Importance: Texas Lottery Commission advertising creates awareness and impacts sales of all Texas Lottery products.
+Texas Lottery Commission promotion of lottery products creates awareness and impacts sales of all Texas Lottery products.
 Source/Collection of Data:

-The media and production expenditures for radio advertising are obtained from the Lottery's financial accounting system.
+The media and production expenditures for billboard promotion of lottery games are obtained from the Lottery's financial accounting system.

 Method of Calculation:

-This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on lottery division media and production services associated with radio advertising for the reporting periods.
-The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with radio advertising.
+This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on lottery division media and production services associated with billboard promotion of lottery games for the reporting periods.
+The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with billboard promotion of lottery games.

 Data Limitations:

-Estimated targets are based on projected annual advertising plans which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
+Estimated targets are based on projected annual promotion of lottery games plan which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
 Targets are also estimated using current year appropriations which can vary each fiscal year.

-Calculation Type: Cumulative New Measure: No Strategy A.1.8.
-Mass Media Advertising Contract(s) Output Measure A.1.8.c: Dollar Amount of Advertising Budget Spent on TV Advertising (Millions) Short Definition:
+Calculation Type:

+Cumulative

+New Measure:

+Yes

+Target Attainment: